gabdfreitas/github-slideshow/_posts/0000-01-02-gabdfreitas.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "a!"
 ---
-Your text
+tutorial
-Use the left arrow to go back!
+Use the arrow to go back!